BruceEckel/SummerTechForum-hugo/content/Travel.md

     "Gunnison/Crested Butte Airport to/from Crested Butte," select either "Adult Round Trip" or "Adult One Way."
-Put in the date, the bus arrival time (6:30 pm) under "flight arrival time", and put "Econo Lodge Gunnison" in the space labeled "From Location."
-You can leave the rest of the fields alone.
+Put in the date, the bus arrival time (6:30 pm) under "flight arrival time", and put "Econo Lodge Gunnison" in the space labeled "From Location" and it will produce the detailed address.
 Alpine Express will email you a confirmation.
 You can also email them:
-    <info@alpineexpressshuttle.com>.
+    <reservations@letsride.co>.

 1. For your return trip, reverse the order of the above.
 Note that if you buy a round-trip ticket from Alpine Express the total cost is a bit cheaper.